Benign Essential Blepharospasm

 Offers Telehealth

-Hyder Jinnah is a Neurologist in Atlanta, Georgia.
-Dr. Jinnah has been practicing medicine for over 33 years and is rated as an Elite provider by MediFind in the treatment of Benign Essential Blepharospasm.
-His top areas of expertise are Benign Essential Blepharospasm, Drug Induced Dyskinesia, Focal Dystonia, Torticollis, and Deep Brain Stimulation.
+Hyder Jinnah is a Neurologist practicing medicine in Atlanta, Georgia.
+He has been practicing medicine for over 33 years.
+Dr. Jinnah is rated as an Elite provider by MediFind in the treatment of Benign Essential Blepharospasm.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Benign Essential Blepharospasm, Drug Induced Dyskinesia, Focal Dystonia, Torticollis, and Deep Brain Stimulation.
+Dr. Jinnah is board certified in American Board Of Psychiatry And Neurology, 1999.

 What are the latest Benign Essential Blepharospasm Clinical Trials?